shenlin192/Projet-de-R-D/README.md

 1. [SWIG version 3.0 +](http://www.swig.org/)

 ## How to use
-General process of using SWIG's JavaScript interface generators for Node.js are the following 5 steps:
+The general process of using SWIG's JavaScript interface generators for Node.js are the following 5 steps:

 1. Organize all c/c++ logic ( libraries that you want to use) in the form of header files.
 2. Write a SWIG interface file that indicates which libraries should be used